FREEBIES

 Automatic Weapons Battalion, Self-Propelled (17 November 1944)

-battalion was attached to each Armored Division.
-These battalions could also be
+Notes: Usually one battalion was attached to each Armored Division.

-attached to the Field Armies, Corps, and Communications Zone.
+or Brigades which were in turn attached to the Field Armies, Corps, and

 - T/O&E 44-75 Medical

-Detachment, Antiaircraft Artillery Automatic Weapons Battalion, Self-Propelled
+Detachment, Antiaircraft Artillery Automatic Weapons Battalion,

-Self-Propelled (17 November 1944)
+Self-Propelled (17 November 1944) Notes: One detachment was

 assigned to each Antiaircraft Artillery Automatic Weapons Battalion,